Progress Learning, Proven Results, Texas

-How Progress Learning Supports Anthony ISD
+How Progress Learning Helps Anthony ISD Navigate the Teacher Incentive Allotment Program

 When he found Progress Learning, he realized he had found exactly what he was looking for.
 Keep reading to discover his and his teachers’ favorite Progress Learning features and how they’ve impacted Anthony ISD.